Credit for Non-Law Courses (L)

 - The semester hours of the non-law course will be counted in the student's total number for the semester, and the student may not (without permission) take any more than a combined total of sixteen hours in a regular semester, or seven in a Summer Session.

 - Students wishing to take a non-law course for law credit MUST request approval of the course in writing prior to enrolling in the course.
-The request should be given to the Associate Dean and include the following (using a form available in Room 203):
+The request should be given to the Associate Dean for Academic Affairs and include the following (using a form available in Room 203):

 - Course name, number and instructor;